yonghwanjang0/mpeg2repair_puppeteer/README.md

 ## Use
  1. Select directory. (optional : date option) (input UI path fields directly or by Text file.(path.txt))
  2. Input priority is UI input first.
 (If you do both option, Text file input is ignored.)
- 3. If you have completed entering, Press Start Button. (or F2 Button) (You don't have to enter all of them.
+ 3. If you have completed entering, Press Start Button. (or Keyboard F2 Button) (You don't have to enter all of them.
 Please enter only as many as you want.)

 ### date option (optional)
 caution : only use filename start with prefix "MMDD_" (date string)